fpc/FPCBuild/install/darwin/macos/fpc-intel-macosx/ReadMe.txt

 Don't forget to set PATH as mentioned by the install program.
 If running under plain DOS, this can be done by opening file named AUTOEXEC.BAT located in the root directory of your boot drive (usually C:\) with a plain text editor (like EDIT.COM), extending the line starting with "set PATH=" (case insensitive) with path to newly installed binaries (installation root as selected in the installation program appended with "\BIN\GO32v2") and save it.

-To test the compiler, change to the demo\texts directory of the FPC tree and type
+To test the compiler, change to the demo\text directory of the FPC tree and type
         fpc hello
         hello